Rapper Missy Elliott, H.E.R. team up for Pepsi Super Bowl ad

-Fast forward to this week and H.E.R. has been nominated for 10 Grammys, won two and is now starring with the rap legend in a new Pepsi commercial that will debut for the Super Bowl.
+Fast forward to 2020 and H.E.R. has been nominated for a total of 10 career Grammys, won two and is now starring with the rap legend in a new Pepsi commercial that will debut for the Super Bowl.

 “When Pepsi reached out and said we want to have you on the Super Bowl commercial and the other person would be H.E.R.
 I was like, ‘Oh my God, this is major’” Elliott said.